jaclu/tmux-packet-loss/README.md

 ### Trends

-If @packet-loss-display_trend is 1, change since previous check is indicated with a prefix character
+If @packet-loss-display_trend is 1, change since the previous check is indicated with a prefix character

 | Display | Status |
 | - | - |